Token Procedure Plugins

 Configuring and using Token Procedure Plugins

-Token plugins are added globally on the processing configuration container, more specifically on the token procedure plugins list.
+Token plugins are configured on a token service profile, more specifically on the token procedure plugins list.

 The following two figures illustrate listing and adding a token procedure plugin.